GLOBAL HISTORY OF CONTEMPORARY AGE

 3) the capacity of reconstructing complex historical processes and giving autonomous evaluations of the interpretations which have been advanced by the scholars about them;

-In order to pass the exam, obtaining a score not less than 18/30, the student must demonstrate a preparation at least sufficient with reference to parameter 1); to achieve the maximum evaluation of 30/30 cum laude the student must have sustained an excellent test in relation to all the four parameters listed.
+In order to pass the exam, obtaining a score not less than 18/30, the student must demonstrate a preparation at least sufficient with reference to parameter 1); to achieve the maximum evaluation of 30/30 cum laude the student must have sustained an excellent test in relation to all the four parameters listed above.